Lillu70/Blasteroids/README.md

 # Blasteroids
-Reimagination of the classic Asteroids arcade game done in C++ without the use of any libraries.
-Fly around in a wrapping window of space dodging and shooting down asteroids and enemy ships.
+Fly around in a wrapping window of space dodging and shooting down asteroids and enemy ships.\
-\
+Reimagination of the classic Asteroids arcade game done in C++ without the use of any libraries.\
 \
 Gameplay clip:\
 ![Alt Text](https://github.com/Lillu70/Blasteroids/blob/main/Page_Data/blasteroids_gamplay.gif)